AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     }
     ```

     The top section of the code instantiates a new `CosmosClient`, using the connection string defined in either `appsettings.json` or the environment variables.
 The first call within the block is to `InitializeCosmosDb()`.
-We'll dig into this method in a moment, but it is responsible for creating the Cosmos DB database and containers if they do not exist in the Cosmos DB account.
-Next, we create a new `Container` instance, which the v3 version of the .NET Cosmos DB SDK uses for operations against a container, such as CRUD and maintenance information.
+We'll dig into this method in a moment, but it is responsible for creating the Azure Cosmos DB database and containers if they do not exist in the Azure Cosmos DB account.
+Next, we create a new `Container` instance, which the v3 version of the .NET Azure Cosmos DB SDK uses for operations against a container, such as CRUD and maintenance information.
 For example, we call `ReadThroughputAsync` on the container to retrieve the current throughput (RU/s), and we pass it to `GetTripsFromDatabase` to read Trip documents from the container, based on the number of vehicles we are simulating.
 In this method, we also call the `SeedDatabase` method, which checks whether data currently exists and, if not, calls methods in the `DataGenerator` class (`DataGenerator.cs` file) to generate vehicles, consignments, packages, and trips, then writes the data in bulk using the `BulkImporter` class (`BulkImporter.cs` file).
 This `SeedDatabase` method executes the following on the `Container` instance to adjust the throughput (RU/s) to 50,000 before the bulk import, and back to 15,000 after the data seeding is complete: `await container.ReplaceThroughputAsync(desiredThroughput);`.
 Also notice that we are passing `generateNewTripsOnly` to the `SeedDatabase` method.
 This value is set to true if the user selects option 6 when executing the generator.
 When `generateNewTripsOnly` is set to true, any existing trips and consignments that are in pending or active status are canceled and new trips and consignments are created for existing vehicles.
 If no data currently exists, the `SeedDatabase` method generates all new data, as usual.

     The `try/catch` block calls `SetupVehicleTelemetryRunTasks` to register IoT device instances for each simulated vehicle and load up the tasks from each `SimulatedVehicle` instance it creates.
 It uses `Task.WhenAll` to ensure all pending tasks (simulated vehicle trips) are complete, removing completed tasks from the `_runningvehicleTasks` list as they finish.
 The cancellation token is used to cancel all running tasks if you issue the cancel command (`Ctrl+C` or `Ctrl+Break`) in the console.